 This approach aligns with what many buyers seek today: experience, location, and efficient wealth planning within a single asset.

-One of the most appealing aspects of fractional ownership is its ability to combine investment with lifestyle.
+One of the most appealing aspects of co-ownership is its ability to combine investment with lifestyle.

 In developments like Seascape, the concept integrates: